Approve- Brett Crossman

 There are three requirements people must meet in order to get a refund on their extra seat purchase from Southwest.
 First, the flight departing must have at least one seat left open.
 Second, both seats have to be purchased within the same class.
 Third, the refund must be requested within 90 days of your flight’s departure date.

-Tigress Osborn, a fat rights executive director of the National Association to Advance Fat Acceptance, doesn’t fully agree with the policy.
+Tigress Osborn, executive director of the National Association to Advance Fat Acceptance, doesn’t fully agree with the policy.
 She believes it’s a step back for the airline and the loss of the “beacon of hope” Southwest was for plus-sized people.

 Tigress, however, still rates Southwest’s new policy above other major airlines like Delta, American Airlines, and JetBlue.
 Along with other experts saying the airline provides more support than other airlines.